Reasoning: Propaganda, Conspiracy, Failed Fact Checks

 Founded in 2016, The National Pulse is a Washington-based political news and news media publication.
 The National Pulse promotes a conservative line on various issues such as Planned Parenthood, LGBT, and Common Core.
 The National Pulse is also affiliated with the questionable American Principles Project, which advocates for immigration reform, banning abortions, and denying LGBTQ equal rights.

 Funded by / Ownership

 The National Pulse is owned by The American Principles Project (APP), which is a 501(c)(3) think tank founded in 2009 by Robert George, Jeff Bell, and Frank Cannon.
 APP promotes a combination of libertarian and socially conservative policies.
 The Southern Poverty Law Center has accused American Principles Project of promoting conspiracies but has not formally labeled them a hate group.
 Advertising, donation, and an APP generate revenue.

 Analysis / Bias

-In review, The National Pulse’s reporting regarding politics uses strong emotional loaded words such as in this article “LGBT Activists Spending Big to Elect Transgender Candidate in Virginia.”
+In review, The National Pulse’s reporting regarding politics uses strong, emotionally loaded words, such as in this article “LGBT Activists Spending Big to Elect Transgender Candidate in Virginia.”
 They also only cover one side of the story that favors their conservative causes.
-Although they source their articles, it is typically to far-right sources that have poor track records with fact-checkers.
+Although they source their articles, they are typically from far-right sources with poor track records with fact-checkers.

 Failed Fact Checks